-POI uses the following rules as a guidelines for determining your POI Ranking.
+The Point of Information Foundation uses the following rules as a guidelines for determining your national ranking.
 Please contact us with any confusion about rankings calculations, missing points, or unstated rules.
 Any changes due to unanticipated needs will be added to this page immediately.

 1. Only results from varsity/open divisions will be used.

 2. Only invitationals that are open to all schools, the state qualifying tournaments, the state tournament, and the TOC shall count for points.

 3. Only two-person teams are eligible.
 Teams with a different number of persons shall be ranked, but shall not count as unique.

 A unique team is a team where neither member is also a member of a higher ranked unique team.
 In the event that a debater is a member of two equally ranked teams, one of those teams shall randomly be named unique.

 Non-unique teams shall be ranked, but their ranks will be enclosed in parentheses on the rankings.

 A team’s rank equals the number of unique teams that rank higher than it plus 1.

 Field size = (Open Field Size) + (JV Field Size) / (3) + (Novice Field Size) / (3)

 1. A tournament should break between 27% and 45.3% of its open field.
 The following penalties are applied (to breaking teams only) if this percentage is different: